 - 3.2.8 Under article 4.2 of the Birds Directive the Northern Wheatear, Ring Ouzel, Whinchat and Twite have been listed and identified within the internationally important assemblage of birds.
-These four species have very different breeding requirements associated with the heathland, acid grassland and scrub habitats found within the SPA. - 3.2.9 The estimated UK breeding population of Twite is 7,842 and has experienced major long-term decrease (Hayhow et al, 2014).
+These four species have very different breeding requirements associated with the heathland, acid grassland and scrub habitats found within the SPA. - 3.2.9 The estimated UK breeding population of Twite is around 10,000 (RSPB 2017).
 McGhie et al (1994) produced a comprehensive study of breeding ecology of Twite commissioned by English Nature which focused on Twite nesting on the South Pennines in West Yorkshire.
 They found that nests were predominantly located in areas of bracken and heather moorland, but the birds travelled up to 4km from the nest site to forage on fields with un-ripened dandelion seeds and sorrel seeds.
-Their long term population decrease is attributed to conversion to farmland and farming practices.
-Hayhow et al (2014) highlights the strong need to protect and sympathetically manage habitat for this vulnerable species.

 - 3.2.10 The Northern Wheatear often nest in areas of short grazed grassland where there is grass root caterpillars to forage.
 Numbers of Wheatear have declined in the UK and it is an Amber listed species. - 3.2.11 Whinchats are often found in low scrub, with low gorse scrub being the preferred nesting habitat.
 They feed in areas of short grass and regularly by roadside verges.
-Defra (2015) lists the Whinchat is in strong long-term decline and weak short-term decline. - 3.2.12 The Ring Ouzel is considered a rare UK breeding bird often found in rock outcrops and steep valley sides.
-It has an estimated population of 5,332 and in major long-term population decrease by approximately 74% (Hayhow et al, 2014).
+RSPB (2017) lists the Whinchat as being in strong long-term decline and weak short-term decline. - 3.2.12 The Ring Ouzel is considered a rare UK breeding bird often found in rock outcrops and steep valley sides.
+It has an estimated population of 5,332 and in major long-term population decrease by approximately 72% (RSPB 2017).
 Therefore it is important to protect the integrity of the SPA in relation to the conservation of the species.